Basics of Fitting a Bit

 The first step is to measure your pony's mouth.
 This will give you a starting point for what approximate size mouthpiece you should use on your pony.
 Of course, the style of the bit will also have a bearing on whether you should go up one or two sizes.
 For example, some bits can pinch the sides of your pony's mouth, and thus you should buy a bit 1/4" - 1/2 wider than the width you measure.

 Fortunately, it's quite easy to measure your pony's mouth.
-There's a convenient tool that let's you size your pony for a bit.
+There are two convenient tools that let you size your pony for a bit: a Bit Measure and a Bit Sizer.
 Here it is being used to size my mouth (which turns out to be 3 1/2" (as you can see in the photo below) for a non-pinching snaffle, or up to 4" for bits that can pinch):

 Use the bit sizer by placing the long ends at one side and push until nearly flush with his cheeks.
 Read the closest number off the other end that extends out of his mouth.
 This is his bit size.
 You may wish to go to a high size depending on the type of bit you wish to use one him (e.g. some bits should be allowed an additional 1/4 - 1/2" to prevent cheek pinching).